CiscoLives/LTRATO-2001/docs/tasks/task3/step1.rst

     .. note::

         The Setup section of the test case is not used, Python's **pass** command is added, to keep the method as a placeholder.
-We will use the Setup section of the test case later when we execute the **show logging | i ERROR|WARN** command on multiple devices.
+We will use the Setup section of the test case later when we execute the **show logging | i ERROR** command on multiple devices.

             .. code-block:: python
                 :emphasize-lines: 3